corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

 * Collection based (`IN`, `NOT_IN`)
 * Standard SQL-92 aggregate functions (`SUM`, `AVG`, `MIN`, `MAX`, `COUNT`)

-There are four implementations of this interface which can be chained together to define advanced filters:
+There are four implementations of this interface.
+You can chain them together to define advanced filters.

 * `VaultQueryCriteria` provides filterable criteria on attributes within the **VAULT_STATES** table.
 Filterable attributes include one or more of the following: status (`UNCONSUMED`,